-Ferrovial's business is subject to risks related to its international operations and could be adversely affected by the deterioration of global economic conditions.
+Risks related to Ferrovial's international operations and the deterioration of global economic conditions.

 In the past, Ferrovial's business performance has been closely linked to the economic cycle in the countries, regions and cities in which it operates.
 Normally, robust economic growth in those areas where the Group is located results in greater demand for its services, while slow economic growth or economic contraction adversely affects demand for its services.
-For example, the waste management business is cyclical by nature and is connected to general economic conditions.
+For example, the waste management and aviation businesses are cyclical by nature and are connected to general economic conditions.

-As a result of its process of geographical diversification, for the year ended 31 December 2019, over 83.3 per cent. of Ferrovial's revenues were generated outside of Spain, in countries such as the US, Poland, UK and Canada, where 31.9, 30.1, 6.5 and 1.0 per cent. of Ferrovial's revenues were generated, respectively.
+As a result of its process of geographical diversification, for the year ended 31 December 2019, over 83.3 per cent. of Ferrovial's revenues were generated outside of Spain, in countries such as the United States (the "US"), Poland, UK and Canada, where 31.9, 30.1, 6.5 and 1.0 per cent. of Ferrovial's revenues were generated, respectively.
 Unless stated otherwise, figures throughout the Prospectus related to revenue and EBITDA on consolidated basis do not include Ferrovial's services business division (the "Services Business Division" or "Ferrovial Services").
 For further information, see "Description of Ferrovial-Ferrovial's Business-Divestment of Services Business Division" below.